sara-nl/spiderdocs/source/Pages/compute/run_workloads.rst

 Here a comma separated list implies that all constraints in the list must be fulfilled before the job can be executed.

-In terms of Spider-specific constraints, we support the following constraint to select specific hardware:
+In terms of Spider-specific constraints, we support the following constraints to select specific hardware:

 1) cpu architecture constraint labels : 'ivy' , 'skylake'